-If a foreign language competency is required by a department, a student must pass a Bryn Mawr College language examination scheduled and administered by that department.
+If a foreign language competency is required by a department, a student must pass a Bryn Mawr College language examination scheduled and administered by the that department.
 The language examinations consist of two passages of 250-350 words each, chosen by the department, to be translated during a two-hour period.
 The use of a dictionary either in print or electronic may be permitted for the translation of either or both passages, at the discretion of the department.
 The examination shall be read by two members of the department.
 If considered marginal, then a member of the respective foreign language department may be consulted.
 The final decision will be made by the graduate department after discussion with the external reader.
 With the consent of the department and of the Dean of Graduate Studies, a student whose native language is not English may be permitted to write a language examination in a language other than English.
-The student can expect to receive their graded language examination within a month after the end of the exam period set by the department.